 PbDlib can be used in applications requiring task adaptation, human-robot skill transfer, safe controllers based on minimal intervention principle, as well as for probabilistic motion analysis and synthesis in multiple coordinate systems.

 Three distinct versions are maintained that can be used independently in Matlab, C++ or Python with independent git repositories.
-Currently, the Matlab version has the most functionalities.
-The C++ and Python versions are better suited for integration in robot applications.
-Each git page provides detailed instructions and list of examples.
+The Matlab version has the most functionalities and is the most maitained.
+The C++ and Python versions are for most parts not maintained anymore.
+Each git page provides installation instructions and a list of examples.

 Most examples of the Matlab version are compatible with the GNU Octave open source software.

 The C++ version has a simple structure and is built with minimal dependency to external libraries, so that it can be included easily in other softwares.